 Times Eternal And God's Chosen

-In Titus 1:2 we find the equivalent of an English prepositional phrase χρόνων αἰωνίων (chronon aionion--times etermal) consisting of a plural noun “times” and adjective “eternal” with the preposition “pro”, meaning literally “before” times eternal [I personally would think following the eternity that is/was before it and beginning toward the other infinite extremity] and translated as “before the beginning of time” in the KJV:
+I find the equivalent of an English prepositional phrase πρὸ χρόνων αἰωνίων (Black, Titus 1:2) (pro chronon aionion, my transliteration), meaning, “before times etermal” (my translation) consisting of a plural noun “times” and adjective “eternal” with the preposition “pro”.
+I personally would think the phrase implies following the eternity that is/was before it (Ps.
+90:2, KJV) and before the Earth was created, beginning toward the other infinite extremity.
+It is translated, “before the beginning of time” in the KJV.

-in the hope of eternal life, which God, who does not lie, promised before the beginning of time,” (Titus 1:2, KJV).
+The second verse is a continuation of the first, “... in the hope of eternal life, which God, who does not lie, promised before the beginning of time... ” (Titus 1:2, KJV).

-God has existed from eternity (Psalm 90.2).
-Christians are God's chosen and eternal people: According to Ephesians 1:4, we were chosen before the foundation of the world:
+God has existed from eternity (Psalm 90.2, KJV).
+Christians are God's chosen and eternal people: According to Ephesians 1:4 (KJV), we were chosen before the foundation of the world:

 We were made to be holy and blameless.
-If God is for us and makes us holy and blameless, how terrible are those who attempt to defile, make us have less dignity and destroy us!
+If God is for us and makes us holy and blameless, how terrible are those who attempt to mock, defile and desecrate us (or even refuse to acknowledge that we belong to God as his chosen), and dare make us have less dignity and destroy us!
 May God convict and bring guilt and remorse upon those who do not serve him and mistreat actively or passively his chosen.
 How terrible it is for any of us to allow ourselves to be deceived and self-afflicted!
 Amen.
 Faith and confession brings forgiveness.
-(1 John 1:9)
+(1 John 1:9, KJV)

 Links: